-- Likewise, design in general, you should pay attention to content structure and how it’s divided: blocks, bullets, white space and illustrative pictures.
+- Likewise, design in general, you should pay attention to content structure and how it’s divided: blocks, bullets, white space, and illustrative pictures.

 A search engine optimization part makes your content visible to a wider audience.
 Without specific terms, there are many technical operations you can do so that your content is found by more and more people.
-Some changes, like editing headings and content itself, inserting links can be implemented without programmer’s supervision, others require the help of a specialist.
+Some changes, like editing headings and the content itself, and inserting links can be implemented without the programmer’s supervision, others require the help of a specialist.

 SEO audit checklist

-- Eliminate broken links at your website.
+- Eliminate broken links on your website.

 - Make sure your content doesn’t have references to other sources at the very beginning: this way readers won’t leave your website too soon for Google Analytics or other tools to count it as a bounce and lower a website’s ranking in search.

 - You’ve given enough attention to link building and there are other websites that refer to yours.
-Thus Google treats your website as an authority one and ranks it higher.
+Thus, Google treats your website as an authority one and ranks it higher.
 Of course, if websites that refer to your website are trustworthy :)

 - Tune the server files that influence how search engines access your website and index it: .htaccess, robots.txt, sitemap.xml.
-This step can be pretty complicated for setting up without programmer’s supervision, but try not to omit it.
+This step can be pretty complicated for setting up without the programmer’s supervision, but try not to omit it.
 Google must crawl into and analyze your content correctly!